10 min read

-There are moments when you’re completely focused on what you’re doing that everything around you vanishes into the background, and it’s just you and the thing.
-If you’ve ever experienced it, you already know what it is — the flow state.
+There are moments when you’re so completely focused on what you’re doing that everything around you vanishes into the background, and it’s just you and the thing.
+If you’ve ever experienced it, you already know what it is—the flow state.

 Like a musician getting lost in their rhythm, an artist in their strokes, an athlete in their movements, a mathematician in their numbers, or a writer in their words… However, the state of flow is not only reserved for geniuses.
 It’s a frame of mind that everyone can tap into with practice.

-There’s something enchanting about being in this mode — it’s almost like the high when witnessing a miracle.
+There’s something enchanting about being in this mode—it’s almost like the high of witnessing a miracle.
 And as the Chinese philosopher Lao Tzu says, “Those who flow as life flows know they need no other force.

 Often referred to as “in the zone,” being in the flow merges action and awareness.
 It happens when you’re fully immersed in the task at hand.